Page Redirects Or Loops Unexpectedly

 Redirect Added To The Individual Page or Post

-The post level 301 redirect feature is slowly being removed from the free plugin in favor of the more robust premium redirect manager as discussed here.
+The post level 301 redirect feature has been removed from the free plugin in favor of the more robust premium redirect manager as discussed here.
+If you have an older version of the free plugin you may still see these.

 Although you can no longer add new post level redirects, previously entered post level redirects may appear under the advanced tab of the Yoast SEO (free or premium) meta box.

 Redirect Added In SEO Settings (Premium Version Only)